German Past Participles: The Lazy German Learner’s Favorite Trick

 Er/sie/es hat Brot gegessen.
 (He/she/it has eaten bread./He/she/it ate bread.)

-2. The past participle in the Passiv
+2. The Past Participle in the Passiv

 Let’s look at a sentence written in the active voice versus one in the passive voice:

-Sam ate bread. (active)
+Sam eats the bread. (active)

-The bread was eaten by Sam. (passive)
+The bread is eaten by Sam. (passive)

 Other factors to remember

-One important thing to note is that there are two types of Passiv in German: the Zustandspassiv (conditional passive) and the Vorgangspassiv (procedural passive).
+There are two types of Passiv in German: the Zustandspassiv (conditional passive) and the Vorgangspassiv (procedural passive).

 The Zustandspassiv is constructed with sein (to be) and describes the state an object is in after an action.